Your iPhone can speak any text to you with these Accessibility settings

 How to enable the Speech Controller

-The speech controller is a control panel that lives on your screen that you can expand to help you control speech playback on your iPhone or iPad by playing speech, paushing it, skipping forward and back, or changing the speed.
+The Speech Controller is a control panel that lives on your screen that you can expand to help you control speech playback on your iPhone or iPad by playing speech, pausing it, skipping forward and back, or changing the speed.

 - Launch Settings from your Home screen.